|

 project, consider how much time you will need to deliver the

-finished content and mention this to the client.
-Once you
+finished content and mention it to the client.
+Once you do

 frames and deadlines is a complete NO-NO. If you miss a deadline,